ajstarks/dubois-data-portraits/dubois-style.md

 ## Blocks

-Bold blocks of color are used in several charts.
-Area graphs (plates 51, 53, 54):
+Bold blocks of color are used in several charts, for example, area graphs in plates 51, 53, 54:

 <img src="plate51/original-plate-51.jpg" width="220" height="280">
 <img src="plate53/original-plate-53.jpg" width="220" height="280">